Bernullys/cs50_sql/README.md

             DELETE FROM "collections"
             WHERE "acquired" < '1909-01-01';

         There might be cases where deleting some data could impact the integrity of a database.
 Foreign key constrains are a good example.
 A foreign key column references the primary key of a different table.
 If we were to delete the primary key, the foreign key column would have nothing to reference.
 Traying to delete this we get an error.
 This error notifies us that deleting this data would violate the foring key constraint set up in the table.
         One possibility is to delete the corresponding rows from the connections_table and then deleting from the other table.

         In another possibility, we can specify the action to be taken when an ID referenced by a foreign key is deleted.
         To do this, we use the keyword ON DELETE followed by the action to be taken.
             ON DELETE RESTRICT: This restricts us from deleting IDs when the foreign key constraint is violated.
             ON DELETE NO ACTION: This allows the deletion of IDs that are referenced by a foreign key and nothing happens.
             ON DELETE SET NULL: This allows the deletion of IDs that are referenced by a foreign key and sets the foreign key references to NULL.
             ON DELETE SET DEFAULT: This does the same as the previous, but allows us to set a default value instead of NULL.
             ON DELETE CASCADE: This allows the deletion of IDs that are referenced by a foreign key and also proceeds to cascadingly delete the referencing foreign key rows.
-            For example, if we used this to delete an artist ID, all the artist’s affiliations with the artwork would also be deleted from the table.
+            For example, if we use this to delete an artist ID, all the artist’s affiliations with the artwork would also be deleted from the table.

-            Example: (This is does when Designing the Tables, is a constrains) FOREIGN KEY("artist_id") REFERENCES "artists"("id") ON DELETE CASCADE FOREIGN KEY("collection_id") REFERENCES "collections"("id") ON DELETE CASCADE
+            Example: (This is done when Designing the Tables, is a constrains) FOREIGN KEY("artist_id") REFERENCES "artists"("id") ON DELETE CASCADE FOREIGN KEY("collection_id") REFERENCES "collections"("id") ON DELETE CASCADE